JarekErvin/JarekErvin.github.io/_posts/2016-10-10-Genre-&-Historical-Materialism.md

 layout: post
 ---

 I’ve been slacking on updating the blog, mostly because I’ve been trying to focus on my diss and a few other projects I’ve been working on.
 I at least had time to write this piece, a sketch for the theoretical section that will eventually appear in my diss introduction.
 That will be in some heavily modified form, anyway.
 I’ll have to tweak it to make it a workable intro, since here I don’t talk about punk or anything else musical, really.
 I’d also like to expand it into a more general methodological essay down the road (which will require reorganizing and expanding, adding examples from outside of punk, etc.).
-I've broken it up into two parts, the second of which should be forthcoming soon!

 My dissertation is about 1970s New York punk (the Ramones, Patti Smith Group, Blondie, etc.).
 It takes its cue from what I see as the *aporetic* status of punk in the popular and scholarly world: On the one hand, punk is seemingly self-evident as a genre, three-chord rock that sonifies urban grit and grime.
 On the other hand, it is a genre that is curiously diffuse from a stylistic and philosophical standpoint, and has inspired a great deal of conflicting accounts of what it is all about.
 It’s hard for any given narrative about punk – as anarchic noise, as retro rock, as deconstructive postmodern avant-garde, etc. – to gather up the Sex Pistols, Blondie, Patti Smith, and Suicide (let alone explain how those earlier artists link up to later groups like Bad Brains, Green Day, and Pussy Riot).